northys/CSS-Inliner/README.md

-Inliner
+CSS-Inliner
 -------

-Inliner is simple PHP tools that inserts CSS from file into HTML tags.
+CSS-Inliner is simple PHP tools that inserts CSS from file into HTML tags.
 Nothing more, nothing less :)

 ## Usage

 ### Installation using composer

-Add northys/inliner to your composer.json.
+Add northys/css-inliner to your composer.json.
 It is necessary to install this tools using composer.
 Otherwise you will need to download another libs manually.

 	{
 	    "require": {